OchirnyamB/FacialKeypointsDetection/README.md

 It repeats this process until the average loss has sufficiently decreased.

+Apart from the general Python imports for math, random, Pandas, and and Numpy, I have imported the Torch utilities.
+These include the torch, torch.nn, and torch.utils for the Dataset loaders.

+Essential hyperparameters:

+num_epochs = 5;
+batch_size = 100;
+learning_rate = 0.001;

 Overfitting
 Convolutional, pooling, and fully-connected layers are all you need to construct a complete CNN, but there are additional layers that you can add to avoid overfitting, too.
 One of the most common layers to add to prevent overfitting is a dropout layer.